-Louisville, Kentucky produces more than great bourbon and great sports.
-It also produces great musicians, like percussionist, Kelsey Lee.
+Louisville, Kentucky, produces more than great bourbon and great sports - it also generates great musicians, like the versatile percussionist, Kelsey Lee.
 Born and raised in Louisville, Kelsey picked up her first pair of sticks and mallets at the age of five and has yet to put them down.
-A member of the prestigious local group previously known as the Fabulous Leopard Percussionists (now known as the Louisville Leopard Percussionists) from kindergarten to 6th grade, her tenure included performances at the Kentucky and Indiana State Music Educators Association Conventions, the Atlanta International Band and Orchestra Convention, the Kentucky chapter of the Percussive Arts Society Day of Percussion, and the 1999 International Association for Jazz Education Convention in New Orleans.
-She became a member of the YPAS Percussion Ensemble which led to her performing at the 2004 Percussive Arts Society International Convention and the 2007 Bands of America conference in Indianapolis.
+Kelsey was a member of the Fabulous Leopard Percussionists (now the Louisville Leopard Percussionists), from kindergarten to 6th grade.